BoomDAO/game-launcher/readme.md

 ## CHECK IT OUT

-**Check it out here:** launcher.boomdao.xyz
+You can use the Game Launcher here: http://launcher.boomdao.xyz

 ## TECH DOCUMENTATION

-For more information about the Game Launcher, you can read the **tech documentation** here: https://docs.boomdao.xyz/game-launcher
+To dive deeper into the Game Launcher, read the tech docs here: https://docs.boomdao.xyz/game-launcher